Accessibility leaders helping you and your organization make the World more accessible

 Typically, products and services are developed using organizational tracks:

 One track is concerned with the design and build, through agile or traditional methods.

 Another track conducts quality assurance testing (integrated in agile teams, or through a dedicated testing team).

 Accessibility is treated as an entirely separate track.
 It comes at the end of the build process.
 It has little impact on the product during the mainstream development and testing cycles.
 Besides being costly, it’s also ineffective.

 We’re here to help you get your own accessibility track integrated into your mainstream development and testing tracks.

 What We Do

 - We drive change at the accessibility-field level by providing freely available information supporting individuals and teams in their need to get started with, and then to improve, their accessibility programs.

 - We also address change at the organizational level by helping you to change your own situation to one in which accessibility is seen as integral, valued as part of your culture, and addressed throughout your organizational units.
-We provide management and executive coaching services to help you solve your accessibility problems.
+We provide strategic consulting services to help you solve your accessibility problems.
 (We avoid ‘quick fix’ approaches that result in high long-term costs and few substantial changes.)